-- b) other elected GPs, who shall be their practices representatives, such that the total number of members in 6.9.2 (a) and (b) is 8.
-3 GPs will be elected by the localities (one from each locality) as the locality chairs responsible for formally representing their locality's views to the Governing Body.
-The remaining four GPs will be responsible for the clinical leadership of core areas including commissioning, quality and safety and finance and performance; - two lay members as defined by regulations, one of whom will chair the Remuneration Committee: - one with qualifications, expertise or experience enabling them to express informed views about financial management, conflicts of interests and audit matters, who will chair the Audit and Governance Committee; - ii) one who has knowledge about the City of Wolverhampton enabling them to express informed views about the discharge of the Group's functions, who will be deputy chair, and the governing body lead for Equality and Diversity and Chair the Primary Care Commissioning Committee; - d) A lay member with knowledge of Finance and Performance matters who will chair the Finance and Performance Committee and act as deputy chair of the Primary Care Commissioning Committee. - a)e) one registered nurse who will be employed as the group's Executive Nurse; - e)f) one secondary care specialist doctor; - (hg) the Accountable Officer who will be employed as the group's Chief Officer and will act as the group's Caldicott Guardian; - g)h) the Chief Finance Officer, an individual with a recognised accountancy qualification who will be employed by the group and will act as the group's Senior Information Risk Owner; - h)i) the group's Director for Strategy and Transformation; - i)j one practice manager representative.
+- a) the chair, who will be an elected GP, appointed to a three year term (subject to re-election) by the members of the group; - b) Six other GPs, who shall be their practices representatives, elected by member practices to ensure that groupings of primary care in Wolverhampton are represented in proportion with the patient list of practices within each group at the point the election takes place.
+Clinical leads for Finance and Performance, Commissioning and Contracting and Quality and Safety will be appointed from amongst these GPs; - c) two lay members as defined by regulations, one of whom will chair the Remuneration Committee: - i) one with qualifications, expertise or experience enabling them to express informed views about financial management, conflicts of interests and audit matters, who will chair the Audit and Governance Committee: - ii) one who has knowledge about the City of Wolverhampton enabling them to express informed views about the discharge of the Group's functions, who will be deputy chair, the governing body lead for Equality and Diversity and Chair the Primary Care Commissioning Committee; - d) A lay member with knowledge of Finance and Performance matters who will chair the Finance and Performance Committee and act as deputy chair of the Primary Care Commissioning Committee. - e) one registered nurse who will be employed as the group's Executive Nurse; - f) one secondary care specialist doctor; - g) the Accountable Officer who will be employed as the group's Chief Officer and will act as the group's Caldicott Guardian; - h) the Chief Finance Officer, an individual with a recognised accountancy qualification and will act as the group's Senior Information Risk Owner; - i) the group's Director for Strategy and Transformation; - j) the group's Director of Operations - k) one practice manager representative.